starnowski/posmulten-hibernate/README.md

 The "posmulten.foreignkey.constraint.ignore" property allows to ignore of adding this constraint for foreign key.

 ## Properties

+**Important!
+Below properties currently are only available for module that integrates with Hibernate 5**

 | Property name |   Type    |   Required  |   Description |
 |---------------|-----------|---------------|---------------|
 |hibernate.posmulten.grantee |    String  |   [full](#full) |   Database user to which Posmulten will generate constraints that provide the expected isolation level.
 This should be the same user used by the application for normal communication with the database   |